Director of Soil Research and Conservation

-As Working Lands Research Director and Principal Soil Ecologist, I develop and lead priority research projects and partnerships that will help inform rangeland management across the state.
-I help oversee our partnership with TomKat Ranch, and work to leverage our Rangeland Monitoring Network plant and soil datasets.
+As Director of Soil Research and Conservation, I develop and lead priority research projects and partnerships that will help inform rangeland management across California and beyond.
+I help oversee our partnership with TomKat Ranch, and am currently leading a large multi-state, multi-institute project to better understand how rangeland management practices affect carbon sequestration across space and time.
 My research generally focuses on characterizing soil properties that are relevant to rangeland soil health and climate change mitigation, determining how management influences these properties across space and time, and identifying ways that explicit consideration of the soil can improve success of conservation practices like riparian restoration.

 Carey, C.J., Weverka, J., DiGaudio, R., Gardali, T., and E.L.
 Porzig.
 2020.
 Geoderma Regional 22: e00304.